travis-repos/travis_staging_test/README.md

 Deleted `travis-repos/travis_staging_test` from the db.
 Transfered it to `svenfuchs`.
 Logged the expected error message (repo not found).

 Synced `svenfuchs` and activated the repo.
+Processed as usual.

+Transfered back to `travis-repos/travis_staging_test`